Manta-Epitech-Academy/p5js_dj/part2_customization/workshop/workshop.md

 - How to handle image and audio file uploads
 - How to replace existing assets with user-uploaded files
 - How to improve user experience with labels and error handling
-- How to make your sketch mobile-friendly with responsive design
+- How to use a grid-based positioning system for UI layout
-- How to add touch support for mobile devices
+- How to create helper functions for cleaner code
 - How to share your creation with others

 **Next Steps**:
 - Experiment with different file types
 - Add more customization options
 - **Share your p5.js sketch link with friends!**
-- **Test it on mobile devices**
 - **Encourage friends to create their own custom DJ decks!**

 ---